CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/02-CREATE-HOSTPOOL.md

     ![ws name.](media/71.png)

-> **Note:** In case the previous deployment for Host Pool fails, follow the below steps else continue from step 13:
+> **Note:** In case the previous deployment for Host Pool fails, follow the below steps.
+Else, continue from step 13:
 >
 >i.
 Go to the **WVD-RG** resource group and click on **Overview**.
 >
 >    ![ws name.](media/w15.png)
 >
 >ii.
 Select the resources highlighted in the image below, then click on ellipsis in the top-right corner and click on delete.
-Make sure you **DO NOT** delete any other resources than the ones shown in screenshot below.
+Make sure you **DO NOT** delete any other resources other than the ones shown in screenshot below.
 >
 >   ![ws name.](media/w27.png)
 >